ut-astria/orbdetpy/README.md

    environment variable to point to your JDK installation.
 The `java` executable must also be in your system path.

-2. Install Python 3.6+ and run `pip install orbdetpy` to install orbdetpy and other package dependencies from the Python Package Index (PyPI).
+2. Install Python 3.7.0 or higher and run `pip install orbdetpy` to install orbdetpy and other package dependencies.
 If you wish to use the `develop` or other experimental branches from GitHub, `git clone` them and run `pip install -e .` from the top level `orbdetpy` folder.

 3. Source code, example programs and data files can be downloaded from
    <https://github.com/ut-astria/orbdetpy>.